busetonkaz/Pusula_Sagre_Buse_Tonkaz/README.md

 -Transformation of Categorical Variables: Categorical variables are converted into numerical data using Label Encoding methods.
 - Data Exploding: Columns with list-formatted data, such as chronic diseases are exploded so that each item becomes a separate row.
 - Data Visualization: Frequency distributions of categorical variables and correlation analyses of numerical data are visualized.
+- Standardization: I applied StandardScaler() to ensure the standardization of the numerical variables.

 ## Libraries Used ##